Gavin1937/MedReminder-backend/doc/Contribution.md

 You must add or update that endpoint in our [ApiDocumentation](./ApiDocumentation.md)

+And don't forget to add same kind documentation to endpoint's function using [Javadoc Comment](https://www.oracle.com/technical-resources/articles/java/javadoc-tool.html)

 Documentation will help people to understand all the functionalities of your application, and potentially help you to improve your application.

+Feel free to use other endpoint's documentation in [ApiDocumentation](./ApiDocumentation.md) or [Controller](./../src/main/java/cs3337/MedReminderbackend/Controller/RestApiController.java) as your reference

 ## Development Environment: Debug & Build